 - 1. In vi press the ESCape key to verify you are in command mode. - 2.
-Depending on what you want to do press: - :w $\rightarrow$ write the file to disk - :wq $\rightarrow$ write the file to disk, then quit - : $\mathbf{q} \rightarrow$ quit the file (only works if no changes) - :q! $\rightarrow$ quit and lose any changes made - :w! $\rightarrow$ override r/o file permission if you are owner or root and write the file to disk. - :w!q → override r/o file permission if you are owner or root and write the file to disk and quit.
+Depending on what you want to do press: - :w \rightarrow write the file to disk - :wq \rightarrow write the file to disk, then quit - :q \rightarrow quit the file (only works if no changes) - :q! \rightarrow quit and lose any changes made - :w! \rightarrow override r/o file permission if you are owner or root and write the file to disk. - :w!q → override r/o file permission if you are owner or root and write the file to disk then quit.